Shehzad-H/Blood-pressure-simulation-measurement/README.md

 A Windkessel based representation is utilized.
 Simulations are used to generate pressure waveforms that resemble physiological arterial blood pressure signals.

-In addition to the simulation, this repository includes engineering documentation such as a requirements traceability matrix (RTM), failure mode and effects analysis (FMEA), and verification and validation (V&V) planning.
+This repository includes engineering documentation such as a requirements traceability matrix (RTM), failure mode and effects analysis (FMEA), and verification and validation (V&V) planning.
 These documents are included to demonstrate how a medical device monitoring system could be designed and evaluated.

 Tools Used: